dqbach193/space_invaders/README.md

 ## How to play
 - W, A, S, D to move, Left-click to shoot
 - You lose HP colliding with the enemy
+- 1, 2, 3 to change the enemies

 Sprite made from: https://www.piskelapp.com
 Background is a screengrab from the Among Us game map update
+OST: [In the House, In a Heartbeat - John Murphy (28 Days Later Soundtrack) [Metal Remix]](https://youtu.be/c8QNTsOJ1kc)